ErvinLW/SGH_PLP/README.md

 *   Data pre-processing, EDA and Model Development (Codebooks)

 ### Business Understanding
 The goal of the project was to enable SGH corp comms to efficiently monitor its visibility on mainstream news media and public perception of its services and core values in action.
-In addition, the corp comms team frequently receives similar queries on publicity, design and event guidelines and requires a more efficient way to link users to answers available on the intranet but with which users may not be familiar or willing to navigate.
+In addition, the corp comms team frequently receives similar queries on publicity, design and event guidelines and requires a more efficient way to link users to answers available on the intranet but with which users may not be familiar or willing to navigate. <br>

+To address the above needs, the team proposed and developed the following solutions:
+* Text summarization – to reduce the time the team needs for gisting media articles of interest
+*	Text classification – to help the identify media articles showing SGH strategic pillars in action
+*	FAQ Chatbot – to aid the SGH team in responding to FAQs from internal staff on SGH public communications and design guidelines.
+A chatbot will relieve the manpower burden on the team to address these standard FAQ queries and help users to independently find the answers they need quickly.